 Centers for Excellence

 The Center for Discernment and Preparation directly serves our students by helping them discern their ultimate life objectives and how to prepare themselves to lead fulfilling lives.
 As part of the discernment and preparation process, this center coordinates job internships, career development, participation in service learning experiences, preparation for graduate school and job placement.

 Overseas travel is not a new concept in education.
 The Holy Cross College International Experience is, however, a new way of incorporating overseas travel into education.
 Students meet their international experience requirement by taking a course which ends with travel to one of four sites: Ghana, Peru, Mexico or India.
 While on location, students stay at Holy Cross retreat centers and each day experience life in these developing countries, and what an amazing life it is.

-The Center for Gerontology and Intergenerational Learning offers gerontology seminars, conferences, continuing education opportunities, for students and professionals, and classes and an academic Minor in Gerontology for students.
+The Center for Educational Outreach offers gerontology seminars, conferences, continuing education opportunities, for students and professionals, and classes and an academic Minor in Gerontology for students.
 Gerontology education increases a person's competitiveness for any career position or advancement by demonstrating their knowledge, experience, and ease in working with society's dominant population - the older adult.